nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_attendance_details.md

 {% include custom/section.warnbanner.html %}

 ## Attendance Details Section Content##
-The Attendance details section carries information about the patient's attendance at the outpatients department.
+The Attendance details section carries information about the patient's attendance at the Outpatient department.
 Elements should be formatted as subheadings in any HTML sent:

 <table style="width:100%;max-width: 100%;">
 	<thead>